-On November 8, radiologists, radiographers, radiological technologists and professionals from related fields will celebrate the seventh International Day of Radiology (IDoR 2018) all over the world.
+On November 8, radiologists, radiographers, radiological technologists and professionals from related fields will celebrate the eighth International Day of Radiology (IDoR 2019) all over the world.
 Let’s celebrate together!

 The International Day of Radiology is an annual event held with the aim of building greater awareness of the value that radiology contributes to safe patient care, and improving understanding of the vital role radiologists and radiological technologists play in the healthcare continuum.